Create a Configurable Transaction

 These parameters' names match the parameters you are receiving in the script.
 You can modify the name both in the Script and in this step.

-5. In the left panel, click the Services tab and look for the REST service you are going to implement in this transaction.
-Drag the REST service into the canvas, and connect it to the Script node.
+In the left panel, click the Services tab and look for the REST service you are going to implement in this transaction.
+For this example, drag the REST service called Validate Login into the canvas, and connect it to the Script node.
 In this step, the REST service receives the decrypted user information from the previous Script node and validates it.
+Then, follow the steps below:

 Note